Background (followed by “Papers”)

 Economic Aspects of Yearlings Paper This paper by Xu and Losey analyzes yearling pricing particularly as it relates to sex of the foal and to birthdates of foals.
 The premiums paid for colts are analyzed by market strata for the 2016 Keeneland September Sale and are also placed in historical context.
 Pricing effects of birthdates are analyzed.
 We found that foals born in the middle of the foaling season tended to sell better in September 2016.
 We discuss environmental effects and a managerial preference that could explain observed patterns.
 With regard to the effects of birthdates on pricing, we recommend that further research over multiple sales be undertaken to determine if our findings for the 2016 sale are anomalous.

-AuctionBasics2018 If you are interest in “best practices” in the business of buying and selling Thoroughbreds, this paper provides the basics (and more) of theory and practical knowledge.
+AuctionBasics2018 If you are interested in “best practices” in the business of buying and selling Thoroughbreds, this paper provides the basics (and more) of theory and practical knowledge.
 The characteristics of Thoroughbred auction markets are described and discussed, including the institutional framework and bidding strategies.
 The section on setting reserves goes well beyond the basics, discussing some of the nuances that cause even seasoned market participants to sometimes make mistakes.

 CAL Paper Summary pdf This presents a short summary of a long research paper on horse auction markets.
 Losey and co-authors discuss pricing anomalies (prices tend to be lower both early in the sale day, on the first day of the sale, and after a dark day) and explain why there tend to be more buybacks early in most multi-day sales, and more “outs” later in these sales.